Michal Kurlaender, Faculty Director, Professor, School of

 Hawaii at Manoa

-Lester Lusher is an Assistant Professor in the Department of
+Lester Lusher is an Associate Professor in the Department of

-Economics and Public Policy School at the University of Hawaii at
+Economics at the University of Hawaii at Manoa.
+Lester’s research

-Manoa.
-Lester’s research centers around a broad array of topics
+centers around a broad array of topics in education, including

-natural and experimental variation.
-His work has received support
+experimental variation.
+His work has received support from

 Foundation, the National Science Foundation, and the Abdul Latif